 ‘Out of the Rolling Ocean the Crowd’ by Walt Whitman is a two stanza poem that is separated into one set of five lines and another set of eight.
 The first stanza contains the relayed words of a dying lover while the second contains the speaker’s own response and reassurances.
-As is common within Whitman’s writing, the poem does not contain a rhyme scheme.
+As is common within Whitman’s poetry, the poem does not contain a rhyme scheme.
 It is written in free verse with no pattern of rhyme or meter.

 This does not mean the poem does not have unifying elements though.
 For instance, a reader should take note of the repetition of starting words in the stanzas, a technique known as anaphora.
 In the first stanza Whitman uses “For” to begin the last two lines.
 Alliteration appears throughout the lines as well, with examples such as “Behold” and “Be” in the second stanza.
 Additionally, there are a great number of pronouns and possessive pronouns used in the text.

 In the first stanza, “you” is used five times and “I” seven times.
 The same can be said for the second stanza in which “you,” “we” and “my” appear frequently.
 This speaks to the personal nature of the poem.
 It is focused on a very specific relationship.

 Summary of Out of the Rolling Ocean the Crowd

 The poem begins with the dying lover describing a great happiness towards the end of their life.
 This first speaker says that they could not die until they saw their lover for the last time.
 They found one another again against all odds.
 It makes them both very happy that they are able to look and touch one another one more time.
 This person was seeking reassurance that the two will be able to find one another after they die.

 In the second stanza the speaker replies to these words.
 He does provide the reassures this person was seeking.
 His words are calming and confident.
 He knows that if they are separated at this point in life, that the great “rondure” will push them together again.
 They are a part of the circular cycle of life and death and this is nothing to be afraid of.